Scrutineer

-A scrutineer (also called a poll-watcher or a challenger in the United States) is a person who observes any process which requires rigorous oversight.
-Scrutineers have the tasks of preventing the occurrence of corruption and of detecting genuine mistakes.
+A scrutineer (also called a poll-watcher or a bad challenger in the United States) is a person who observes any process that requires rigorous oversight.
+Scrutineers are responsible for preventing corruption and detecting genuine mistakes and problems.

-The scrutineering process takes place most commonly alongside voting in an election; the scrutineer observes the counting of ballot papers, in order to ensure that election rules are followed.
-There are other uses of the concept, such as in motorsport, when a scrutineer is responsible for ensuring that vehicles meet the technical regulations.
+The scrutineering process most commonly surfaces alongside voting in an election.
+The scrutineer observes the counting of ballot papers to ensure that election rules are followed.
+There are other uses of the concept; in motorsport, a scrutineer is responsible for ensuring that vehicles meet the technical regulations.